Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Short-Notes/Ch-05-Application Integration/application-integration.md

 # Application Integration

-- AWS Step Functions : is a fully managed service that makes it easy to coordinate the components of distributed applications and microservices using visual workﬂows.
-Building applications from individual components that each perform a discrete function lets you scale easily and change applications quickly.
-Step Functions is a reliable way to coordinate components and step through the functions of your application.
-Step Functions provides a graphical console to arrange and visualize the components of your application as a series of steps.
+- AWS Step Functions : is a fully managed service that makes it easy to coordinate the components of distributed applications and microservices using visual workﬂows.Step Functions provides a graphical console to arrange and visualize the components of your application as a series of steps.
 This makes it simple to build and run multi-step applications.
 Step Functions automatically triggers and tracks each step, and retries when there are errors, so your application runs in order and as expected.
 Step Functions logs the state of each step, so when things do